data-centric-ai/dcbench/docs/source/getting-started/nutshell.rst

 💡 What is dcbench?
 -------------------

 This is a benchmark for evaluating the steps in your machine learning workflow beyond model training and tuning.
 This includes tasks like label correction, slice discovery, and coreset selection.
-We call these “data-centric” tasks and dcbench supports a growing list of them:
+We call these “data-centric” tasks and dcbench supports a growing number of them:

 * Minimal data cleaning (``miniclean``)
 * Label Correction (``labelfix``)